rpsjr/maintainer-tools/Migration-to-version-16.0.md

 * If using `get_xml_id()` method for getting an ID, now use the method `get_external_id()`.
 * The methods `flush()` and `recompute()` are deprecated.
 Use `flush_model()`, `flush_recordset()` or `env.flush_all()` instead depending on the needed granularity.
 * The methods `refresh()` and `invalidate_cache()` are deprecated.
 Use `invalidate_model()`, `invalidate_recordset()` or `env.invalidate_all()` instead depending on the needed granularity.
+* You can now use more type of indexes in fields depending on the purpose.
+Check them on https://github.com/odoo/odoo/blob/fa8fc5b26b948a9da4013874fb5af2d84ddb98c6/odoo/fields.py#L125-L133. `True` value can be replaced by `btree` to be more expressive.
 * Add tests to increase code coverage.
 * Check tasks of previous versions if you are migrating from lower versions than v15.
 It's also recommended to check past migration guides for things not done in previous migrations.
 * Do the rest of the changes you need to do for making the module works on new version.